looker/block-gcp-billing/README.md

 2. Create a new **Database Connection** in Looker to connect to the BigQuery dataset: follow the steps [here](https://docs.looker.com/setup-and-management/database-config/google-bigquery) to create a service account in GCP and add a new connection to Looker, ensure you use **BigQuery standard SQL**

 You should now be ready to start monitoring your GCP usage.

+## Block Customization
+This block uses Refinements to facilitate customization of most LookML components included.
+These refinements can be used to add new content, or update existing content (such as the link and drill_field parameters on the total_cost measure.)
+For more information on using refinements to customize marketplace blocks, please see [this documentation](https://docs.looker.com/data-modeling/marketplace/customize-blocks).